chips199/Projektpraktikum/README.md

 # Stick Wars - Clash of Champions

-Stick Wars - Clash of Champions was developed as part of the module "Project Internship" at the Provadis School of International Management & Technology AG.
+Stick Wars - Clash of Champions was developed as part of the module "Projektpraktikum" at the Provadis School of International Management & Technology AG.

 It is a multiplayer PvP game.
 The implementation is done in Python using Pygame.